How to Grow Cannabis at Home: Step-by-Step Guide

 Timing

-- Look at the trichomes: Use a magnifying glass to check the trichomes on the flowers.
-When most of them are milky and some are amber, it's time to harvest.
+- Observe the trichomes: Use a magnifying glass to check the trichomes on the flowers.
+When most are milky and some are amber, it's time to harvest.

 Method